Indonesia's Got Talent: Fifth Round (Road To Grand Final)

 This round was the first time used in the Got Talent franchises.
 This round will be featuring the 10 semifinalists, that qualify in the Semi Finals, that will be performing their act.
 In this round, it will be a Sudden Death round for the 5 place in the Live Season Finale.

 Final Round (Live Season Finale)

 In the first appearance, 6 Grand Finalists that sucsseded for the Grand Finals, will make it through to the season finale.
 This is the last stage that must they conquered.
 It was changed in the second appearance.
 5 acts would be progressed from 12 Grand Finalists.
 In the third appearance, it will be changing again.
 10 become 5, 5 become 3, 3 become 2, until the host revealing the winner.

 Seasons

 Season 1

 The first season began on July 23, 2010.
 It was held in some major cities in the Indonesia.

 Season 2

 Season 3

-Indonesia's Got Talent season 3 is the talent search which showed by RCTI, premiered at August 8, 2022.
+Indonesia's Got Talent season 3 premiered on August 8, 2022.

-Controversy
+Season 4

-Many people think that Indonesia's Got Talent (IGT) imitates Indonesia Mencari Bakat (IMB) which aired by Trans TV.
-Though, actually IGT has been planned since 2008 but held in the year 2010.
-IMB on Trans TV is a talent show with a similar format to the Got Talent franchise.
-IGT is owned by FremantleMedia and has bought the license to broadcast it officially in Indonesia.
+The fourth season of Indonesia's Got Talent premiered on June 11, 2023.